 Secretary Calhoun's criticism of contractor performance was not so much directed at the dereliction of individual contractor employees as it was at the prospect that companies would default on performance when difficulties in performance and the profit motive dictated that it was more economic to forfeit a performance bond than to continue delivery under the contract.
-The existence of the bond referred to by Calhoun is strong evidence that the supply contracts he was objecting to were fixed priced, completion contracts.
-In this sense Calhoun's comments are somewhat outdated compared to much of current practice.
+The existence of the bond referred to by Calhoun is strong evidence that the supply contracts he was objecting to were fixed-priced, completion contracts.
+In this sense, Calhoun's comments are somewhat outdated compared to much of current practice.
 Nonetheless, in emphasizing the performance of the contract, rather than the misconduct of individuals, Calhoun's letter directs us to a key point.

 In contrast to Calhoun's objections to contracting in the War of 1812 and the Indian Wars, modern contracting has a number of contracting techniques available to reduce the contractor's risk of significant or even catastrophic losses in uncertain and high-risk situations.
 These include cost-reimbursement contracting with various forms of fee arrangements (Federal Acquisition Regulation, FAR 37.602-4).
 Also potentially available is indemnification under Public Law 85-804.
 If a contractor is reimbursed for the legitimate costs incurred, has a potential for some profit, and if the threat of catastrophic liability is removed, a contractor has little financial incentive to default on his contract.
-Obviously, if these conditions are not met and a contractor faces open-ended and undefined financial risks the relative incentive to perform or default may be different.
+Obviously, if these conditions are not met and a contractor faces open-ended and undefined financial risks, the relative incentive to perform or default may be different.

 Combat support contracts are typically service contracts.
-One expert has said: "Service contracts are hard to write and difficult to manage."41 Combat support contracts are critical to the needs of the combatant commander and yet management and control of contract performance is often vested in officials outside the chain of command of the operational commander or even the theater commander.
+One expert has said: "Service contracts are hard to write and difficult to manage."
+Combat support contracts are critical to the needs of the combatant commander and, yet, management and control of contract performance is often vested in officials outside the chain of command of the operational commander or even the theater commander.
 How can such a system be made to work?

-In our highly regulated federal procurement system42 it is sometimes easy to overlook the fact that it is supposed to be a system of contracting.
-The essence of contract law, as it emerged in its modern form in the 19th Century, was freedom of contract and the very definition of a contract was that of legally enforceable promises.43 In contracting, individuals (on behalf of themselves or the organizations they represent) freely make promises in a manner that creates legal obligations, creates law, between them.
-This creates a relationship among the people affected by the contract and particularly so in service contracting.
-Inter-personal relationships and the identification of a community of interest may play a key role in the successful management and control of contract performance in contingency operations.
+In our highly regulated federal procurement system, it is sometimes easy for onlookers to overlook the fact that it is supposed to be a system of contracting.
+The essence of contract law, as it emerged in its modern form in the 19th Century, was freedom of contract; and the very definition of a contract was that of legally enforceable promises.
+In contracting, individuals (on behalf of themselves or the organizations they represent) freely make promises in a manner that creates legal obligations-creates law-between them.
+This creates a relationship among the people affected by the contract, particularly in service contracting.
+Inter-personal relationships